 TubelessTuckSM in New York City with

 Top New York City Plastic Surgeon Dr. Shridharani is proud to offer the TubelessTuckSM option for multiple plastic surgery procedures.
 TubelessTuckSM is a drainless surgical technique that Dr. Shridharani champions and has used in countless surgeries.
-This technique is applied to his abdominoplasty surgery (Tummy Tuck), mini-abdominoplasty surgery (Mini Tummy Tuck), breast reductions, breast lifts (Mastopexy), facelifts, as well as neck lifts.
+This technique is applied to his abdominoplasty (tummy tuck), mini-abdominoplasty (mini tummy tuck), breast reductions, breast lifts (mastopexy), facelifts, as well as neck lifts.

-An abdominoplasty or tummy tuck, is performed to improve the appearance of the abdomen.
-A tummy tuck is most often performed on women who have had their abdominal muscles stretched from pregnancy/weight gain or after major weight loss.
+A tummy tuck, or abdominoplasty, is performed to improve the appearance of the abdomen.
+A tummy tuck is most often performed on women who have had their abdominal muscles stretched from pregnancy or weight gain or after major weight loss.
 The skin and extra fat is removed and the result is an improved and flat tummy!

 Typically, the scar line is from hip to hip along your underwear line.
 Dr. Shridharani defines and contours your skin and muscle as need be.
 Dr. Shridharani also repairs the bulge associated with abdominal muscles that have been stretched apart.
 Some patients will need drains under their skin for a week or two.
 These drains will prevent fluid from building up under the skin as your body heals.
 Dr. Shridharani offers a Tubeless tummy tuck through a special technique that does NOT require drains.

-Yes, traditional tummy tucks can be done as either a complete or mini (partial) tummy tuck.
+Traditional tummy tucks can be done as either a complete or mini (partial) tummy tuck.
 Dr. Shridharani also offers the TubelessTuckSM.
-An abdominoplasty, also known as a tummy tuck, is a cosmetic surgery procedure that tightens the muscles and removes loose skin and fat from the abdomen so that it appears flat and toned.

 What is a TubelessTuckSM?